Gaw-u/Keyman---Eduria-Keyboard/README.md

 # Keyman---Eduria-Keyboard
-Keyman Eduria Keyboard for some Vaupés languages in Vaupés, Colombia English keyboard keys:
+Keyman Eduria Keyboard for some in Vaupés, Colombia English keyboard keys:
 One key on English keyboard plus (+) another key if necessary = (converts to) key desired key Punctuation